benjaminagibbs/HRL_force_magnetomyography/README.md

 - armband_LSTM is a neural net that parses .csv files, then trains and tests the neural net
 - Generic LSTM classifier is included as proof of concept with a different data set

-data is included in this repo so neural net can be run, but the data is bad
+data is included in this repo so neural net can be run, but the data is bad.
+Put armband_LSTM.ipynb into the same directory as the data to run.